Smith & Nephew (NYSE:SNN) Shares Gap Down to $27.43

-Shares of Smith & Nephew plc (NYSE:SNN – Get Free Report) gapped down prior to trading on Friday .
+Smith & Nephew plc (NYSE:SNN – Get Free Report)’s share price gapped down before the market opened on Friday .
 The stock had previously closed at $27.43, but opened at $26.67.
 Smith & Nephew shares last traded at $26.60, with a volume of 84,362 shares traded.

-Several equities analysts have recently commented on SNN shares.
-JPMorgan Chase & Co. upgraded Smith & Nephew from a “neutral” rating to an “overweight” rating in a research note on Friday, November 3rd.
-Barclays upgraded Smith & Nephew from an “underweight” rating to an “equal weight” rating in a research note on Tuesday, November 28th.
-HSBC raised Smith & Nephew from a “hold” rating to a “buy” rating in a research report on Tuesday, October 31st.
-StockNews.com downgraded Smith & Nephew from a “strong-buy” rating to a “buy” rating in a research report on Monday, October 2nd.
-Finally, Stifel Nicolaus started coverage on Smith & Nephew in a research report on Friday, October 13th.
+SNN has been the subject of several recent analyst reports.
+HSBC raised Smith & Nephew from a “hold” rating to a “buy” rating in a report on Tuesday, October 31st.
+StockNews.com downgraded Smith & Nephew from a “strong-buy” rating to a “buy” rating in a research note on Monday, October 2nd.
+JPMorgan Chase & Co. raised Smith & Nephew from a “neutral” rating to an “overweight” rating in a research note on Friday, November 3rd.
+Barclays raised Smith & Nephew from an “underweight” rating to an “equal weight” rating in a research report on Tuesday, November 28th.
+Finally, Stifel Nicolaus initiated coverage on Smith & Nephew in a report on Friday, October 13th.
 They set a “hold” rating on the stock.
-Three research analysts have rated the stock with a hold rating and six have issued a buy rating to the stock.
-According to data from MarketBeat.com, Smith & Nephew currently has a consensus rating of “Moderate Buy” and a consensus price target of $1,240.00.
+Three analysts have rated the stock with a hold rating and six have given a buy rating to the company.
+According to MarketBeat.com, the stock has a consensus rating of “Moderate Buy” and a consensus price target of $1,240.00.

 Smith & Nephew Price Performance

-Several institutional investors have recently added to or reduced their stakes in SNN.
-Bessemer Group Inc. boosted its holdings in Smith & Nephew by 397.3% in the fourth quarter.
-Bessemer Group Inc. now owns 920 shares of the medical equipment provider’s stock worth $25,000 after acquiring an additional 735 shares in the last quarter.
-Allworth Financial LP lifted its holdings in shares of Smith & Nephew by 1,566.2% during the third quarter.
-Allworth Financial LP now owns 1,133 shares of the medical equipment provider’s stock worth $28,000 after purchasing an additional 1,065 shares during the period.
-Clear Street Markets LLC acquired a new stake in shares of Smith & Nephew during the fourth quarter worth about $38,000.
-Tower Research Capital LLC TRC lifted its holdings in shares of Smith & Nephew by 18,258.3% during the third quarter.
-Tower Research Capital LLC TRC now owns 2,203 shares of the medical equipment provider’s stock worth $55,000 after purchasing an additional 2,191 shares during the period.
-Finally, Thomas J. Herzfeld Advisors Inc. lifted its holdings in shares of Smith & Nephew by 124.1% during the second quarter.
-Thomas J. Herzfeld Advisors Inc. now owns 1,838 shares of the medical equipment provider’s stock worth $59,000 after purchasing an additional 1,018 shares during the period.
-Institutional investors and hedge funds own 8.65% of the company’s stock.
+Several hedge funds and other institutional investors have recently bought and sold shares of SNN.
+Raymond James Financial Services Advisors Inc. increased its holdings in Smith & Nephew by 62.8% in the first quarter.
+Raymond James Financial Services Advisors Inc. now owns 12,319 shares of the medical equipment provider’s stock valued at $393,000 after buying an additional 4,750 shares during the last quarter.
+Citigroup Inc. grew its holdings in shares of Smith & Nephew by 13.3% during the first quarter.
+Citigroup Inc. now owns 70,399 shares of the medical equipment provider’s stock valued at $2,246,000 after purchasing an additional 8,284 shares during the last quarter.
+Sei Investments Co. grew its holdings in shares of Smith & Nephew by 27.8% during the first quarter.
+Sei Investments Co. now owns 41,743 shares of the medical equipment provider’s stock valued at $1,349,000 after purchasing an additional 9,085 shares during the last quarter.
+Zions Bancorporation N.A. grew its holdings in shares of Smith & Nephew by 44.6% during the first quarter.
+Zions Bancorporation N.A. now owns 3,337 shares of the medical equipment provider’s stock valued at $106,000 after purchasing an additional 1,029 shares during the last quarter.
+Finally, Bridgewater Associates LP grew its holdings in shares of Smith & Nephew by 11.7% during the first quarter.
+Bridgewater Associates LP now owns 131,065 shares of the medical equipment provider’s stock valued at $4,181,000 after purchasing an additional 13,717 shares during the last quarter.
+8.65% of the stock is owned by institutional investors.

 Smith & Nephew plc, together with its subsidiaries, develops, manufactures, markets, and sells medical devices and services in the United Kingdom and internationally.
 The company operates through three segments: Orthopaedics, Sports Medicine & ENT, and Advanced Wound Management.
 The company offers knee implant products for knee replacement procedures; hip implants for revision procedures; and trauma and extremities products that include internal and external devices used in the stabilization of severe fractures and deformity correction procedures.